New Growth Theory

 The importance of knowledge

-Indeed, the development of knowledge is seen as a key driver of economic development.
+Indeed, a focus on the development of knowledge is seen as a key driver of economic development.
 The implication is that, in order to develop, economies should move away from an exclusive reliance on physical resources to expanding their knowledge base, and support the institutions that help develop and share knowledge.

 Governments should invest in knowledge because individuals and firms do not necessarily have private incentives to do so.
-For example, while knowledge is a merit good, and acquiring it does not deny anyone else that knowledge, its usefulness to individuals and firms may be undervalued, and yet knowledge can generate increasing returns and drive economic growth.
+For example, while knowledge is a merit good, and acquiring it does not deny anyone else that knowledge (the principle of nonrivalry of knowledge), its usefulness to individuals and firms may be undervalued, and yet knowledge can generate increasing returns and drive economic growth.
 Government should, therefore, invest in human capital, and the development of education and skills.
 It should also support private sector research and development and encourage inward investment, which will bring new knowledge with it.

 Because ‘public’ investment in social capital is subject to market failure, New Growth theorists argue that government should allocate resources to compensate for this failure.